Study with us

 There must be established procedures for the secure and safe transfer of digital archival material from existing college systems, personal computers and portable storage media.
 Digital archival material must be stored securely, so that master copies cannot be accidentally or maliciously altered or deleted, or confidential/personal material accessed by unauthorised persons.

 The Churchill Archives Centre must be able to guarantee and maintain the authenticity and integrity of the digital archival material from time of accession.

 Digital archival material must remain accessible.
-The material must be accessible to Archives Centre staff for appraisal and cataloguing, and thereafter to future generations of researchers, subject to any restrictions on access (eg: arising from exemptions to the Freedom of Information Act).
+The material must be accessible to Archives Centre staff for appraisal and cataloguing, and thereafter to future generations of researchers, subject to any restrictions on access (eg: arising from exemptions to the Freedom of Information Act or the Data Protection Act).
 Digital archival material must not become corrupted or unusable as a result of procedures or systems applied by the Churchill Archives Centre.

 Full intellectual control of the digital archival material must be established and maintained through proper and consistent recording of creation, ownership, format, provenance, metadata, and copyright.

 The Churchill Archives Centre must ensure that the digital archival material can be managed in accordance with: (a) any legal undertakings given to the depositors; (b) existing copyright legislation; (c) Data Protection legislation; (d) Freedom of information legislation; (e) Cabinet Office or Government sensitivity reviews of official information in personal records of public figures.